lorenzo-stoakes/linux-vm-hacks/README.md

    `/sys/kernel/debug/pagetables/pudindex`, which will cause reads of `/sys/kernel/debug/pagetables/pmd` to read the PMD page referred to by `pud[pudindex]`.

+4. A specific PMD entry can be selected by `/sys/kernel/debug/pagetables/pmdindex`, which will cause reads of `/sys/kernel/debug/pagetables/pte` to read the PTE page referred to by `pmd[pmdindex]`.

 There is a userland tool included which outputs page table entries using this interface, simply run `sudo ./pagetables` from the `pagetables` directory.